 - Educational, academic, journalistic and artistic purposes.

-Our processing operations for the above purposes are based on the legal principles laid down in the AVG: ‘the execution of agreements’, ‘the fulfilment of legal obligations’, ‘task of general interest’, our ‘legitimate interest’ and/or because you have consented to the processing and have given us permission to do so.
+Our processing operations for the above purposes are based on the legal principles laid down in the GDPR: ‘the execution of agreements’, ‘the fulfilment of legal obligations’, ‘task of general interest’, our ‘legitimate interest’ and/or because you have consented to the processing and have given us permission to do so.
 These legal provisions also apply to specific processing operations listed in Paragraph 4 below.

 If you choose not to provide the personal data requested by Het Nieuwe Instituut, we may not be able to provide you with the information and/or agreements or services you have requested and/or we may not be able to fulfil the purpose(s) for which we requested and processed your personal data.

 4. Purpose and basis of specific processing operations of personal data